radomir9720/animated_scroll_view/README.md

 Scrollable widget, which lets you easily animate its items list modifications(insert, remove, move, etc.).

+## **Disclaimer**
+_Be careful using this package in production because there are still many untested cases.
+Also GridView and PageView are not very useful yet._

 ## **[LIVE DEMO](https://radomir9720.github.io/animated_scroll_view/#/)**
 _Examples(from live demo) can be found [here][live_demo_examples_link].
 Real application examples can be found [here][real_app_example_link1] and [here][real_app_example_link2]_